decentration/edgeware-node/Setting-up-a-node.md

 - Setting up a public node, e.g. if you want to run connect services or dapps to Edgeware

 If you are running a private node, you will only need to follow **steps 0 and 1** of this guide.
-If you are running a public node, we will guide you through setting up an SSL certificate, so any browser can securely connect to your node.
-(Most people only need to set up a private node.)
+Otherwise, we will guide you through setting up an SSL certificate in **steps 2 and 3**, so any browser can securely connect to your node.
+(Most people, including validators, only need to set up a private node.)

 ## 0. Provisioning a server